marcosmrs8/semanaomnistack/README.md

 ## Getting started

-To run the web page, acess the web folder and run 'yarn start'.
+To run the web page, access the web folder and run 'yarn start'.
-Then open the backend folder in your prompt/shell and run the command 'yarn dev' Acess the localhost:3000
+Then open the backend folder in your prompt/shell and run the command 'yarn dev' Access the localhost:3000

 To run the mobile app.
 Run the backend first then open the mobile folder in your prompt/shell and run 'yarn start'.
 With expo in your cellphone scan the code.